LLMHQ Website UI Spec — Final

 - Run both versions against the same set of scenarios

-- Significance levels: major (>25% change), moderate (>10%), minor (>5%)
+- Compare with significance levels: major (>25% change), moderate (>10%), minor (>5%)

 Demo 6: Full Lifecycle (End-to-End)